 ScalaHosting is a cloud-based hosting provider serving customers across 98 countries.
-I signed up for a Web Hosting Mini plan, walked through the complete registration and configuration experience, explored the client dashboard with both a web hosting and VPS product active in the same account, tested SPanel directly, and put the support team through both ticket and live chat channels with genuine technical questions.
+I signed up for a Web Hosting Mini plan, explored the complete registration and configuration experience, plus the client dashboard with both a web hosting and VPS product active in the same account.

 To evaluate ScalaHosting, I applied our hosting review methodology, a structured framework used consistently across all reviews to keep scores grounded in real testing rather than marketing claims.